4. Matrix Factorization

 This is the core weighted-implicit matrix factorization approach used in large-scale recommenders.

 The Google course adds an important weighted-matrix-factorization view that is especially useful in industrial retrieval systems.
-Let
+Let $A$ be the feedback matrix and let $\mathrm{obs}$ denote observed interactions.
+A common weighted objective is:

 4.4 Evaluation for rating prediction